 - Multi-Engine Approach: Evaluation of next-generation engines including Coraza, Waflz, and custom ML-based solutions

-- Edge-Native Protection: Security processing at our global CDN edge locations for optimal performance
+- Edge-Native Protection: Security processing at our global CDN edge locations for performance

-- DevSecOps Integration: API-first architecture enabling seamless integration with CI/CD pipelines and security automation
+- DevSecOps Integration: API-first architecture enabling integration with CI/CD pipelines and security automation

 - Comprehensive WAAP: Integration of WAF, API protection, bot management, and DDoS mitigation in a unified platform